MaisamV/telemafia/README.md

 This project is released under a **non-commercial license**.

 - You **may use, modify, and distribute** this project **for personal or educational purposes**.
-- You **cannot use this project** or its derivatives **for commercial purposes**, including selling it, integrating it into paid products, or using it in any way that generates revenue.
+- You **cannot use this project** or its derivatives **for commercial purposes**.
-- Any modifications or forks must retain this license and include attribution to the original author.
+- Any modifications or forks must retain this license and include attribution.

-If you wish to use this project for commercial purposes, please contact the author for licensing arrangements. 🚀